mtp1032/ChaChing/README.md

 Second, ChaChing allows a player to configure one or more bags from which all items in the selected bag(s) will be sold -- regardless of their quality (poor, common, uncommon, rare, or epic).
 This capability is particularly useful for non-Enchanters as well as higher level characters when drops and quest rewards are soulbound items that cannot be equipped by the character.

-INSTALLATION:

-Download and unpack the ChaChing.zip into the World of Warcraft's AddOn directory (..\World of Warcraft\_classic_\Interface\AddOns).

 USAGE:

 When a player opens a merchant window, ChaChing will have placed a button at the top left of the window, [ChaChing].
 When/if the button is clicked, ChaChing will vendor all of the items in the player's inventory that have been configured for bulk sales.
 If, for example, bag[2] was configured as a bulk sales bag, ChaChing will sell all items in bag[2] in addition to all grey items.